Algebraic approximation of K\"ahler threefolds of Kodaira dimension zero: Decomposing the Albanese map

-If $q = q(X) = 1$, the fibre $F$ is two-dimensional.
-Let $F \to F'$ be the minimal model of $F$. \PreprintAndPublication{By Proposition~\ref{prp:surface bundle}, the map $f$ is bimeromorphic to an analytic fibre bundle $Y' \to A$ with fibre $F'$.} {We run a Minimal Model Program relative to the map $f$.
+If $q = 1$, then the fibre $F$ is two-dimensional.
+Let $F \to F'$ be the minimal model of $F$.
+We run a Minimal Model Program relative to the map $f$.
 Since $f$ is a fibre bundle, every step in this MMP is the inverse of the blowup of an \'etale multisection of $f$.
-Hence the end product of this MMP is a fibre bundle $Y' \to A$ with fibre $F'$.} Replacing $Y$ by $Y'$, we may assume the following.
+Hence the end product of this MMP is a fibre bundle $Y' \to A$ with fibre $F'$.
+Replacing $Y$ by $Y'$, we may assume the following.